Nexmo/station/_documentation/voice/voice-api/webhook-reference.md

 /answer.php?to=442079460000&from=447700900000&conversation_uuid=CON-aaaaaaaa-bbbb-cccc-dddd-0123456789ab&uuid=aaaaaaaa-bbbb-cccc-dddd-0123456789ab&SipHeader_X-UserId=1938ND9
 ```

-If you set the `answer_method` to `POST` then you will receive the request with JSON-format data in the body:
+If you set the `answer_method` to `POST` then you will receive the request with JSON format data in the body:

 ```
 {